Frequently Asked Questions - FAQ's

 Learn to be flexible and keep an open mind.

 I've noticed that you are very specific in asking about physical condition and exercise program of applicants.
 Is being in good shape that important?

-I’m a woman, and on many of the boats I’ve sailed on my partner or another man on board insists on “helping me” by handling the sheets and sails.
+I'm a woman, and on many of the boats I've sailed on my partner or another man insists on "helping me" by handling the sheets and sails.
 Will this happen on Mahina Tiare?

 Where do most of your expedition members come from?
 What type of people are they?